When dealing with a bed bug infestation…

 One of the common signs of a bed bug infestation is a musty odor in areas where they are gathered together.
 Typically, the odor is found on or around bedding materials like mattresses and pillows.

 Bed bugs, like most insects, release specialized pheromones when communicating with each other.
-The pheromones primarily act as a defense mechanism–if the bed bugs feel threatened, they will release these pheromones to alert other bugs in the colony.
+The pheromones primarily act as a defense mechanism.
+If bed bugs feel threatened, they will release these pheromones to alert other bugs in the colony.

 Of course, pheromones aren’t the only source of the musty stench.
 Bed bug droppings can also leave a residual smell in the air.